Browser Fingerprinting: A Complete Guide

 What Is Cross-Browser Fingerprinting?

-Cross-Browser Fingerprinting occurs when a unique fingerprint can be generated regardless of the browser used.
+Cross-browser fingerprinting occurs when a unique fingerprint can be generated regardless of the browser used.
 This kind of fingerprinting technique utilizes just hardware properties to create a browser fingerprint.

 Researchers have demonstrated that an accurate fingerprint can be generated with data on the type of operating system and hardware level features of a device.

 Both are web tracking systems with great differences in how they operate.
 Browser fingerprinting is more sophisticated as it operates without the user’s consent or knowledge.
-Cookies are stored on the user’s device, while browser fingerprints are stored independent of the user’s device.
-Thus, they cannot be deleted by the user like cookies.

-Can Incognito Mode or Private Browsing Prevent Browser Fingerprinting?
+Can Incognito Mode or Private Browsing prevent browser fingerprinting?

 Ideally, incognito mode and private browsing of popular browsers should help maintain a high level of privacy.
 However, they fall short when it comes to browser fingerprinting.
 Using these features makes the browser fingerprint more unique to the user.